 - Saturday, Sunday and holidays: 9am to 8pm

-You can catch it from Tibidabo avenue and then climb up to the Tibidabo amusement park.
+You could catch it from Tibidabo avenue and then climbed up to the Tibidabo amusement park.
 The nearest metro station is “Av.
 Tibidabo” (L7), but it’s not really right beside the funicular.

-To take this route you can take the Tranvía Blau, an original and picturesque mode of transport made up of a little wooden wagon mounted on a rail.
-However, the journey is very short and the price is high in comparison with the city bus which offers the same route for a lower price.
+To take this route you could take the Tranvía Blau, an original and picturesque mode of transport made up of a little wooden wagon mounted on a rail.

 Plaça del Doctor Andreu